developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/usage/index.md

 Device Central works only on [specific devices](../about/#supporteddevices).

+> Device Central requires Bluetooth to be enabled on the device.
 <br>

 ## Pair to a Peripheral

 Pairing to a peripheral is accomplished by one of the following 3 methods: